 Use your audience segmentation to deliver email content that is tailored to the recipient’s interests and needs.
 Sending an email about your latest dog treats will engage dog owners far more than it will cat owners.

-8. Get your CTA clicked
+8. Keep your CTA compelling

 A click on your CTA button is a score for your click-through rate.
 Make a click-through a necessity, not an option, for your reader by showing value, using some psychology, keeping your message clear, and encouraging shares.